Future of Electronic Health Records

 Forward is ideal for either young people without health insurance or for pre-Medicare patients with insurance that want quick and easy access to health questions.

-Dozens of contributors, including medical professionals, have either written or reviewed articles.
-Site owner is not responsible for errors or omissions.
 This information does not constitute professional medical care or legal advice.
 Discuss personal concerns with your doctor or legal advisor.